-I’m frequently asked for my opinion on how to get started on being a freelance developer.
+I’m frequently asked for my opinion on how to get started with being a freelance developer.
 If you’re hoping to live the life of a remote working digital nomad, whichever career you choose, having a little coding expertise in your back pocket will be a big benefit.

 Here’s a quick list of resources that you should definitely look at first if you’re hoping to gain some coding superpowers for free.
-I’ve used all of these personally and I’m happy to answer any questions if you have them - just ask.

 Solve challenges tailored for every level of coder over a variety of relevant topics.
 Enter competitions and increase your chances of getting hired.
 I love HackerRank especially for its algorithm and statistics challenges - if you’re hoping to get into data science, this is an area that you’ll need to be especially sharp in.
 Seasoned developers return to HackerRank to hone their skills and enter competitions that can win you swag and get you noticed for jobs.